willadam/website/agm/agm2016minutes.md

 ## Membership Fees

  * We will have a two-tier membership.
-Standard members will be the same as now, eg it will be open to all, discussions will happen via the mailing list.
+Standard members will be the same as now, i.e. it will be open to all, discussions will happen via the mailing list.
  * We will charge for voting membership.
 Voting members have the responsibility to vote when asked.
-OSGeo:UK will incur costs to administer this, so a small admin charge will be applied.
+OSGeo:UK will incur costs to administer this, so a small admin charge (<£10, probably £5) will be applied.
- * Company membership will entitle the company to probably two voting members and a logo on the website.
-This will be around £80 a year.
+ * Company membership will entitle the company to probably one or two voting members and a logo on the website.
+The cost will be around £80-100 a year.
- * Sam Franklin noted that the existing PayPal "Donate" button on the website makes it hard for him to persuade his company that it's a membership rather than a donation so we need to adjust this when we include the membership options.
+ * Sam Franklin noted that the existing PayPal "Donate" button on the website makes it hard for him to persuade his company that it's a membership rather than a donation so we need to adjust this when we announce the membership options.

 ## Future Events